-Number of high risk customer relationships (total and new) (and as a % share of total / new customer relationships) December 2018 December 2017 Total high rick systemars linelydes any DEDs 621 (4 650/) 264 (2.90%) Total high risk customers (includes any PEPs 621 (4.65%) 364 (2.89%) assessed as higher risk) New high risk customers on-boarded in the 124 (4.69%) 58 (2.48%) reporting period (includes any PEPs assessed as higher risk)
+Number of high risk customer relationships (total and new) (and as a % share of total / new customer relationships) December 2019 December 2018 Total high risk customers (includes any PEPs 740 (4.73%) 621 (4.65%) assessed as higher risk) New high risk customers on-boarded in the 177 (5.61%) 124 (4.69%) reporting period (includes any PEPs assessed as higher risk)

-- 4.8 The proportion of total, and new, high risk customers as a percentage of all customers increased in 2018 compared to 2017 by more than 50%.
-This was primarily as a result of growth in one firm together with some evidence of re-rating of customers across a smaller number of larger firms. - 4.9 However, overall, PEPs and other high risk customers represent a relatively small proportion of the total customer base of Investment Firms (less than 5%).
-Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships. - 4.10 Investment Firms also reported that they review the customer risk assessment and CDD information for all high risk (including higher risk PEPs) relationships at least annually.
+- 3.8 The proportion of total, and new, high risk customers as a percentage of all customers was stable in 2019 compared to 2018. - 3.9 Overall, PEPs and other high risk customers represent a relatively small proportion of the total customer base of Investment Firms (circa 5%).
+Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships. - 3.10 Investment Firms also reported that they review the customer risk assessment and CDD information for all high risk (including higher risk PEPs) relationships at least annually.

-5. Tackling Financial Crime - Investment Firms
+4. Tackling Financial Crime - Investment Firms